a740g/Bin2Data/README.md

 ## FEATURES

-* Encode binary files to Base64 encoded DATA statements.
+* Encode binary files to Base64 encoded DATA or CONST statements.
+* Export compressed binary files to C arrays or raw file dumps.
 * Decode Base64 encoded data back into binary form.
 * Simple API that makes it easy to use.
+* Easy sharing of code and data in forums.

 ## USAGE